 This bridge was originally built to transport trains on one of China’s premier high-speed railways over an incredible distance.

-- Danyang-Kunshan Grand Bridge was opened on June 30th 2011.
-The total cost of the project was 8.5 billion dollars.
+- Danyang-Kunshan Grand Bridge was opened on June 30, 2011.
+The total cost of the project was $8.5 billion (U.S. dollars).

 - The main purpose of the bridge is to solve the railway traffic in the area.

 - It is sturdy enough to withstand natural disasters like typhoons and up to a magnitude 8 earthquake, and also direct impacts from naval vessels that weigh up to 300,000 tons!

 - This bridge hosts a train line that runs between Shanghai and Nanjing in East China’s Jiangsu province.

 - For most of its journey, the Danyang-Kunshan Grand Bridge follows the flow of the Yangtze River.